 Chafer Grubs are the larvae of Chafer Beetles.
 They are a common lawn pest in the UK and can cause significant damage primarily by eating the grass roots.
-This damage is soon multiplied as animals and birds will then dig up the grass in seeking for the grubs.
+This damage is soon multiplied as animals and birds will then dig up the grass in their quest to locate the grubs.

 The optimum time for applying Chafer Grub Killer is when Chafer Grubs are close to the soil surface from July to October, when the soil is warm.
-You should aim to apply the nematodes as early as possible within this period as the younger grubs are more vulnerable.
+You should aim to apply the nematodes as early as possible within this period as the younger Chafer grubs are more vulnerable at this stage.
 Ensure there are signs of grub activity in the soil before activity.

 If your lawn has suffered severely from Chafer damage, and the number of grubs in the soil is high, multiple applications will be required to eradicate infestation.
 Consider applying your nematode treatment every 2 weeks.

 Choose a humid or wet day to apply your Chafer Grub Killer Nematodes.
 Nematodes are UV-sensitive and will not survive long when exposed to bright, sunny conditions.
 Apply the nematodes early in the morning or early in the evening in order to utilise the optimum humidity levels.